gulando/QuizAppF/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+#To test the Development version on Windows:
+1) Run Windows+R key combination
+2) Run chrome with this command: chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.